 History: Perched 200 feet on a bluff overlooking the Mississippi River, Natchez was first settled by the Natchez Native American tribe in the eighth century AD.
 The French later settled and established a fort there in 1716, predating New Orleans by two years.
 Spanish and British settlers joined the French and Native Americans resulting in a diverse local community.
 After the Revolutionary War, the city first served as the capital of the Mississippi territory and later became the capital of the new state in 1817 (twenty years before Michigan).
 Centrally located Jackson became the capital in 1821.

-Due to its rich soil, favorable weather and location on the Mississippi, Natchez grew in prosperity during the “cotton is king”and slave labor era.
+Due to its rich soil, favorable weather and location on the Mississippi, Natchez grew in prosperity during the “cotton is king” and shameful slave labor era.
 Members of the West African tribe called the Bambara—whose name in a sad irony means “those who refused to submit”— were forcibly brought to this area for slave labor.
 Known for their native agrarian skills, the Bambaras helped transformed Natchez into a lucrative cotton trade center.